 The Defense Technical Information Center (DTIC®) has served the information needs of the Defense community for more than 70 years.
 DTIC reports to the Under Secretary of Defense (Research and Engineering) (USD(R&E)).

-Our mission is to preserve, curate, and rapidly share the knowledge gained from DoD’s annual multi-billion dollar investment in S&T, multiplying the value and accelerating capability to the warfighter.
+Our mission is to preserve, curate, and share knowledge from DoD’s annual multi-billion dollar investment in science and technology, multiplying the value and accelerating capability to the warfighter.

 More than 50 percent of the research records in the collection are available through the access controlled R&E Gateway, which is accessible to DoD personnel, defense contractors, federal government personnel and contractors, and selected academic institutions.
 The R&E Gateway sites require common access card (CAC) login or registration.
 We also provide the general public and industry with access to unclassified, unlimited information, including many full-text downloadable documents, through this website.